waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ## Software

 Integration of the DVL-A50 into ArduPilot Companion currently exists in BETA stage.
 Details on how to get the BETA version of DVL integration with ArduSub can be found on the [ArduSub Developers website](https://www.ardusub.com/developers/dvl-integration.html).

+Integration of the DVL-A50 into BlueOS can be done by installing the BlueOS-Water-Linked-DVL extension from the BlueOS extension tab.
+The service will show in the "Extension Manager" section in BlueOS, where there are some configuration options.

 !!!
 Note
 	There is a known bug where the I2C address of the pressure sensor is set wrong, and so depth is not received properly.
 This can be fixed by setting the parameter `BARO_PROBE_EXT` to `768` and then reboot the ROV.